SurabhiTS/task-management-app/README.md

 2. Creating a task
 3. Deleting a task
 4. Marking a task done
-5. When all the tasks for a day are done, the entire card is deleted except for *today's" task card
+5. When all the tasks for a day are done, the entire card is deleted except for *today's* task card
 6. Tasks are sorted based on dates